Office: Support spaces

-Games room: an enclosed support space where employees can play games, such as pool or darts.
+Game room: an enclosed support space where employees can play games, such as pool or darts.

 Waiting area: an open or semi-open support space where visitors can be received and wait for their appointment.

 Circulation space: support space which is required for circulation on office floors, linking all major functions.

 Lactation rooms are also support spaces that are legally mandatory for companies in the United States, as of the 2010 Patient Protection and Affordable Care Act.